Fast Pair FAQ

 To upload Manual Test data:

-1. Complete all manual test fields listed in the Self Test Report.
+1. Complete all manual test fields listed in either the BT Classic or BT LE Audio Self-Test Report forms.

-1. Some extensions, such as Audio switch, have additional Self Test Reports.
+1. Some extensions, such as Audio switch, have additional Self-Test Reports (BT Classic or BT LE Audio).

 2. Submit all Self Test Reports to your SI Partner or Account Manager.